Vhukegantig/Separate-function-Structure/README.md

 # Step-by-Step Instructions

-## 0. Creata a new arduino program
+## 0. Create a new arduino program

-- Create a new sketch and save it as `myprogram.ino`
+- Create a new sketch and save it as `myprogram.ino`.

 ## 1. Create a New Header File